phillwatson/one-stop/README.md

 ## Architecture
-One-Stop has been designed using an event-driven, modulith service architecture, where each service has a specific area of responsibility.
-However, to keep the PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.
-Each service module will generate its own Docker Image.
+One-Stop has been designed using an event-driven, modulith service architecture, where each service has a specific area of responsibility; and deployed as a single Docker image.

 ![Architecture](./docs/one-stop-arch.png)

 An alternative implementation is presented in the "main" branch.
-That implementation demonstrates how the same application can be built, and maintained, as a collection of independent microservices.
+That implementation demonstrates how the same application can be built, and maintained, as a collection of independent microservices; each deployed as a separate Docker image.

 ### Structure
 The project consists of a parent POM with a number of sub-modules.
 The sub-modules